e-dvni/unit-2-assessment/README.md

-# Assessment for Week 2
+# Assessment for Unit 2

 Being a developer requires an acute attention to detail.
 The expectation of this assessment is that all instructions are read carefully and followed completely.